MaXX Interactive Desktop Architecture

 HTTP or REST Interface - allows a Web/REST driven client/server like interaction where the HTTP Client sends a request to a HTTP Service.
 The communication is again synchronous and based on a request/response semantic using HTTP/S and predefined data types.
 Nothing prevents the HTTP Service to emit an event during the processing of the request.
 This mechanism is great to provide a a full features API style integration.

-Messaging - allows synchronous, asynchronous or event-driven interactions where a producer create a message (as event or notification) and send it to a communication channel.
+Messaging - allows synchronous, asynchronous or event-driven interactions where a producer create a message and send it to a destination via a communication channel.
 One or many consumers are at the receiving end of that channels allowing either point-to-point or publish-subscribe delivery mechanism.
 The payload of a message can either contain real data (passing by value) or provide a secured shared-memory location where the data can be retrieved (passing by reference).

 The diagram below illustrates the inter-layer communication mechanisms.

-The communication between components and layers traversal will be provided by MaXX Links, which supports modern multi-protocols synchronous/asynchronous messaging patterns.
+The Message-Driven architecture provides low dependency, no tight coupling and robust communication between components and services.
+MaXXlinks Framework will provide all the necessary features and abstractions to supports modern multi-protocols synchronous/asynchronous messaging communications.
 Things such as: load balancing, tasks distribution, high availability, decoupling client-server with simple consumer/producer semantic are all possible (and in many cases rather simple to implement) through Messaging.

 Messaging also introduce the ability to support a polyglot code base where components integration are performed via high performance messaging channels while supporting both local and distributed environment.
-It does not really matter anymore in which programming language the component/service is written, as long as it supports Messaging ZeroMQ and complies to predefined data-contracts.
+It does not really matter any more in which programming language the component/service is written, as long as it supports Messaging ØMQ and complies to predefined data-contracts.

 The Messaging approach as been proven to yield excellent values by allowing ongoing improvement of components, total decoupling between producers and consumers and bring robust asynchronous and event-driven capability.
 As long as data-contracts are respected, changes documented+communicated, with versioning and backward compatibility supported, this is one of the best way to do inter-application communication.